ministryofjustice/laa-ccms-caab/README.md

 To switch between Docker contexts, use the following commands:

 Switch to default (x86_64) context:

 ```sh
 unset DOCKER_HOST
 docker context use colima
 ```

 Switch to aarch64 context:

 ```sh
 unset DOCKER_HOST
 docker context use colima-aarch64
 ```

 To check the current Docker context, use:

 ```sh
 docker context show
 ```

 ## Recreating frontend static resources

-To provide a clean way of
+To provide a clean way of recreating the static resources, a gulp workflow has been implemented.
+This helps automate the creation of frontend static resources when new versions of frontend toolkits have been released, and to compile the projects own style sheets into a minified format for better browser performance for the end user.

 ### Prerequisites

 In order to download/recompile frontend static resources, you will need to have `npm` installed.
-This will be used to manage the GOVUK and MoJ frontends.
-It will also be used to download the tools required to compile the various resources.
+This will be used to manage the GOVUK and MoJ frontends as a package manager.
+It will also be used to download the dev dependencies required to compile the various resources.

 With `npm` installed on your machine, you will need to ensure you have `gulp` installed on your system globally rather than at project level.

 ```sh
 npm install -g gulp